Knowledge graphSettings

 Functional

-• Matchmaking of players by rating, region and latency budget.
+• Match players by skill, region, and latency budget.

-• A reputable game server with real-time state updates.
+• Use an authoritative game server that sends real-time state updates.

-• Support for reconnect and session recovery after short interruptions.
+• Support reconnect and session recovery after short disconnects.

 Non-functional